Create a Configurable Transaction

 Products are configured in Middleware and vary depending on the client's business structure and needs.
 Contact your admin to confirm the product you should be working on.

-4. In Timeout (seconds), enter the time in seconds that the platform will wait until it receives a response from the transaction.
+In the Timeout field, enter the time in seconds that the platform will wait until it receives a response from the transaction.
 The default timeout is 30 seconds.
+For this example, leave the default value.

-6. Add tags to help identify and group your transactions by their functionality.
-Use simple tags you can remember easily the next time, since there is no autofill in this field.
-For this example, add the Login tag.
+In the Tags field, Add tags to help identify and group your transactions by their functionality.
+Since there is no autofill in this field, use simple tags you can remember easily the next time.
+For this example, add the tag Login.

 Note